 4. What do you see as potential threats to your Food Systems programming in the next reporting period?
-(Please note if assistance is requested from SIT or SET staff)
+(Please note if assistance is requested from AZ Health Zone SIT or SET staff)

 This section allows you to explain delays, difficulties, changes to original plans, and ask for help.

-Because our staff has been busy moving forward with other Food Systems strategies, we have not been able to advance as quickly as we would prefer with eligible Head Starts on establishing early care and education (ECE) center gardens (strategy 2).
-The CCHD has met with two interested centers; however, CCHD staff has not yet completed the Master Gardener training.
-To avoid further delays as they complete this training, the CCHD has decided to move forward with training the ECE staff on the "Grow It, Try It, Like It" curriculum and apply what they have already learned to support garden planning.
-Once the Master Gardener training has been completed, the staff will then engage in additional technical assistance to have two gardens started by the end of the next reporting period, using seeds appropriate for summer and fall planting rather than the ones originally planned for spring planting.
+Our staff experienced turnover and lost our gardening specialist, so we have not been able to advance as quickly as we would prefer with eligible Head Starts on establishing new early childcare education (ECE) center gardens.
+While the AZHZ-Coconino has been able to sustain work with two existing gardens at ECEs, we are currently hiring for a new garden specialist with Master Gardener training.
+To avoid further delays in supporting two new ECE gardens, the AZHZ-Coconino has decided to move forward with training the ECE staff on the "Grow It, Try It, Like It" curriculum and apply what they have already learned to support garden planning.
+Once the Master Gardener has been hired, the staff will then engage in additional technical assistance to have two gardens started by the end of the next reporting period, using seeds appropriate for summer and fall planting rather than the ones originally planned for spring planting.